aaajii/onerent-code-challenge/README.md

 - Data validation may not be handled very well
 - Errors are usually thrown as feedback and does not have a component or a display of its own
 - The "Feed" query may fail to destructure after "Renting" a property

+I recognize that I have a lot more things to learn if I want to make my code better with this tech stack.